-Free evening and overnight in Delphi or the nearby town of Arachova, the picturesque small village located at the feet of the Mt Parnassus.
+Free evening and overnight in Delphi or the nearby town of Arachova, the picturesque small village located at the feet of Mt Parnassus.

 Day 6: Delphi

-During the tour you will have the chance to visit the archaeological site, the theater and the Museum of Delphi, which houses some of the most impressive artifacts and statues from ancient Greece, such as the Eniochos (the Bronze Charioteer) and the Naxian Sphynx.
+During the tour, you will have the chance to visit the archaeological site, the theater, and the Museum of Delphi, which houses some of the most impressive artifacts and statues from ancient Greece, such as the Eniochos (the Bronze Charioteer) and the Naxian Sphynx.

 Day 7: Meteora, Vergina, Pela, Thessaloniki

-On the seventh day of the tour we will head to Meteora, the complex of Monasteries built on the top of the suspended rocks in the heart of Central Greece.
+On the seventh day of the tour, we will head to Meteora, the complex of monasteries built on the top of the suspended rocks in the heart of Central Greece.

-Meteora is considered a UNESCO protected site where you can visit the Meteora Monasteries built in the Byzantine Era during the 11th century AD, providing safe retreat to monks and nuns.
+Meteora is considered a UNESCO protected site where you can visit the Meteora Monasteries built in the Byzantine Era during the 11th century AD, providing a safe retreat to monks and nuns.

-After Meteora we will head
+After Meteora, we will head

-to Vergina, free evening and overnight.
+to Vergina, free evening, and overnight.